yktoo/yktoo.com/content/blog/0265/index.en.md

 ## Nest Labs {#nest-labs}

-[Nest Labs][wiki:en:Nest_Labs], once a not very well known company founded by two former Apple engineers, got into the spotlight after it was acquired by Google for a stunning sum of $3.2 billion in 2014.
+{{< wiki "Nest_Labs" "en" "Nest Labs" >}}, once a not very well known company founded by two former Apple engineers, got into the spotlight after it was acquired by Google for a stunning sum of $3.2 billion in 2014.
 Their first and most popular product was the "smart" [Nest Thermostat](https://nest.com/thermostat/meet-nest-thermostat/) featuring an unusual puck-shaped design.

 It was followed by the *Nest Protect* smoke and carbon monoxide detector (first generation), which also pretended to be smart and was full of unusual functions.
 After some difficulties at launch (they had to disable the controversial alarm silencing feature called *Wave Silence* because of doubts about its reliability), it became quite popular in Europe and the US.